Overall Score 5.5 Represents average audio ecosystem compatibility score.

 more than that of Powerbeats Pro by 4 hours

 It takes 0.7 hours to fully charge the Powerbeats Pro's battery.
-It is recommended to charge fully the battery before using the earbuds when they have been in storage for extended periods.
+It is recommended to charge fully the battery before using the earbuds when they have been in storage for long periods.

-The Powerbeats Pro have a battery level indicator, an indicator alerts you when the device has a low battery.
-Its lights display the charging status of your device and charging case.
+The Powerbeats Pro have a battery level indicator, an indicator shows you when the earbuds has a low battery.
+Its lights show the charging status of your device and case.

-JBL Live Free 2 too have a battery level indicator, charging indicators allow you determine the charging state of your device, if charged fully, or having a low battery.
+JBL Live Free 2 too have a battery level indicator, these enable you tell the charging state of your device, whether fully charged, or having a low battery.

-JBL Live Free 2 use USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
+JBL Live Free 2 have USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.

-Powerbeats Pro have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+The Powerbeats Pro have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.

 JBL Live Free 2 has a Bluetooth version of 5.2,